Four-manifolds, geometries and knots

 It follows easily from the argument of part (1) of Theorem 5.4 that if $\pi$ is a group with a normal subgroup $K$ such that $K$ and $\pi/K$ are $PD_2$-groups with $\zeta K=\zeta(\pi/K)=1$, $\rho$ is a subgroup of finite index in $\pi$ and $L=K\cap\rho$ then $C_\rho(L)=1$ if and only if $C_\pi(K)=1$.
 Since $\rho$ is virtually a product of $PD_2$-groups with trivial centres if and only if $\pi$ is, Johnson's trichotomy extends to groups commensurate with extensions of one centreless $PD_2$-group by another.

 Theorem 7.3 settles the realization question for groups of type I. (For suppose $\pi$ has a subgroup $\sigma$ of finite index with a normal subgroup $\nu$ such that $\nu$ and $\sigma/\nu$ are $PD_2$-groups with $\zeta\nu=\zeta(\sigma/\nu)=1$.
 Let $G=\cap h\sigma h^{-1}$ and $K=\nu\cap G$.
 Then $[\pi:G]<\infty$, $G$ is normal in $\pi$, and $K$ and $G/K$ are $PD_2$-groups.
 If $G$ is of type I then $K$ is characteristic in $G$, by Theorem 5.5, and so is normal in $\pi$.)
-Groups of type II need not have such normal $PD_2$-subgroups - although this is almost true.
-It is not known whether every type III extension of centreless $PD_2$-groups has a characteristic $PD_2$-subgroup (although this is so in many cases, by the corollaries to Theorem 5.6).
+Groups of type II need not have such normal $PD_2$-subgroups -- although this is almost true.
+In Theorem 9.9 we show that such groups are also realizable.
+It is not known whether every type III extension of centreless $PD_2$-groups has a characteristic $PD_2$-subgroup.

-If $\pi$ is an extension of $Z^2$ by a normal $PD_2$-subgroup $K$ with $\zeta K=1$ then $C_\pi(K)=\sqrt\pi$, and $[\pi:KC_\pi(K)]<\infty$ if and only if $\pi$ is virtually $K\times Z^2$, so Johnson's trichotomy extends to such groups.
+If $\pi$ is an extension of $\mathbb{Z}^2$ by a normal $PD_2$-subgroup $K$ with $\zeta K=1$ then $C_\pi(K)=\sqrt\pi$, and $[\pi:KC_\pi(K)]<\infty$ if and only if $\pi$ is virtually ${K\times\mathbb{Z}^2}$, so Johnson's trichotomy extends to such groups.